DataDog/integrations-extras/k6/README.md

     ![k6 Datadog Metrics Explorer][8]

-5. Add the default k6 Dashboard.

-    In Datadog, you can install the k6 integration to add the default k6 dashboard to your [dashboard list][11].
+    Additionally, the first time Datadog detects the `k6.http_reqs` metric, the k6 integration tile is installed automatically, and the default k6 dashboard is added to your [dashboard list][11].

     ![k6 Datadog Dashboard][9]